 I have put together this guide to help you find the best slow cooker for your needs.
 I’ve included my top picks with the pros and cons of each one.

-Morphy Richards are a well trusted brand who produce quality kitchen appliances.
+Morphy Richards is a well-trusted brand that produce quality kitchen appliances.
 They have a range of slow cookers in various sizes.
 This model has a 3.5L capacity, so perfect for serving 3 to 4 people, or cooking for 1 or 2 people and freezing the rest.
 They do also have a 6.5L version of the sear and stew, so perfect for larger families, or cooking for dinner parties.

 - Available in different sizes – 3.5L or 6.5L

 - 3 temperature settings – low, medium and high

 - Sear and stew – no need for pre-cooking anything in a separate pan

 The Morphy Richards Sear and Stew models are probably the best slow cookers in the range.
 They are still economically priced and allow you to complete the searing of an ingredient within the slow cooker, no need for a separate pan on the cooker.
 Less washing up and less work!

 This slow cooker comes with a recipe book with 25 different meals you can make.
 A great starting point for getting to know your new kitchen friend.

 The non-stick and removable cooking pot is really easy to clean and can be transported to serve directly from on the dinner table.